aratno/eventually/README.md

 ### unhunch
 a menu bar application that reminds you to correct your posture at a certain interval
 ### lipqn
-a generator of LaTeX code for arbitary math equations using [L-systems](https://en.wikipedia.org/wiki/L-system)
+a generator of LaTeX code for arbitary math equations using [L-systems](https://en.wikipedia.org/wiki/L-system), basically lipsum for equations.